 What are the languages spoken in Israel?

 WHAT IS THE VISA REQUIREMENT FOR FILIPINOS TRAVELING TO ISRAEL?
 Do Filipinos Need a Visa to Travel to Israel?

-None.
+Nope.
 Filipinos can travel to Israel Visa-Free for a period of 90 days for the sole purpose of tourism.
 Note, however that because of the influx of Illegal Filipino Workers in their country, they are very strict in letting Filipinos in at border controls.
 So despite being a visa-free country, you should have the following documents with you when you visit Israel:

 Valid Passport for 6 months past your stay (Here’s how to get your Philippines passport);